- 2 cups finely chopped fresh mushrooms

 - 4 whole wheat hamburger buns, split

 - In a large bowl, combine the first nine ingredients.
 Shape into four 3/4-in.-thick patties.

 - In a large skillet, heat oil over medium heat.
 Add burgers; cook 3-4 minutes on each side or until crisp and lightly browned.
-Serve on buns.
+Serve on buns with lettuce.
 Yield: 4 servings.

 Reviews forMushroom Burgers